Terms to know

 Reinforcement

-(A type of consequence) any event that closely follows a behavior that results in the increased likelihood of that behavior occurring again in the future
+A type of consequence, any event closely following a behavior that results in the increased likelihood of that behavior occurring again in the future:

-• Conditioned Reinforcement: An item, event, activity, person, stimulus that becomes a “learned” reinforcer because it has been associated with other items/events/activities/people/stimuli that were already existing reinforcers – For example, as mentioned in the example of “pairing” above, the child’s therapy team becomes conditioned reinforcers.
+• Conditioned Reinforcement: An item, event, activity, person, stimulus that becomes a “learned” reinforcer because it is associated with other items/events/activities/people/stimuli that are already existing reinforcers.
+For example, as mentioned in the example of “pairing” above, the child’s therapy team becomes conditioned reinforcers.

-• Positive Reinforcement: The process of adding an event or stimulus during or after a behavior that results in an increased likelihood of that same behavior occurring in the future- For example, a child exchanges a picture to request tickles, which results in the child’s mother providing tickles.
-The tickles were “added” following the request, which results in an increased likelihood of request for tickles in the future.
+• Positive Reinforcement: The process of adding an event or stimulus during or after a behavior resulting in an increased likelihood of that same behavior occurring in the future.
+For example, a child exchanges a picture to request tickles, resulting in the child’s mother providing tickles.
+The tickles are “added” following the request, resulting in increased likelihood of request for tickles in the future.

-• Negative Reinforcement: The process of removing an event or stimulus during or after a behavior that results in an increased likelihood of that same behavior occurring in the future.
-For example, a child signs “all done” when a non-preferred food is presented, which results in the caregiver removing the food.
-The non-preferred food was removed following the sign for “all done,” which results in an increased likelihood of the child signing “all done” to remove something non-preferred in the future.
+• Negative Reinforcement: The process of removing an event or stimulus during or after a behavior resulting in increased likelihood of that same behavior occurring in the future.
+For example, a child signs “all done” when a non-preferred food is presented, resulting in the caregiver removing the food.
+The non-preferred food is removed following the sign for “all done,” resulting in increased likelihood of the child signing “all done” to remove something non-preferred in the future.

 Shaping

-Providing reinforcement for approximations of a desired behavior or skill and gradually building up the approximations until the full extent of the behavior or skill is achieved – This can be used with any behavior or skill, as needed.
+Providing reinforcement for approximations of a desired behavior or skill and gradually building up the approximations until the full extent of the behavior or skill is achieved.
+This is used with any behavior or skill, as needed.
 In one example, a child may initially make the “bah” sound when requesting his favorite ball.
 When he says “bah,” the ball is provided.
-Over time, when he is ready, the child may be required to say the full word “ball” when requesting it.
+Over time, when he is ready, the child is required to say the full word “ball” when requesting it.

 Tact